 Bonus

 If you want to make those ‘coming down the aisle’ photographs even more epic?
 Have your guests throw confetti, rice or rose petals at you as you walk down the aisle.
 I cannot tell you how much this adds to the excitement of the moment and makes for some absolutely stunning images.
-I hope these tips help you as you plan for your wedding day!
+I hope these tips help you in achieving your ideal wedding ceremony photos.

-Like this content?
-Please follow me on Pinterest and pin this post!
+If you like this content please follow me on Pinterest and pin this post